 - 1 tablespoon vegetable oil

-- 1 red chili pepper deseeded, chopped finely
+- 1 red chili pepper, deseeded and finely chopped

 - 1 teaspoon ground turmeric